pascalj/thesis-template/README.md

 use LaTeX inline, should you ever have to.

 Images are creates from "source" where possible.
 For example, graphs described in the dot language are compiled to PDF and included to make changes easy.
-SVGs are converted with Inkscape and you can even generate images with Python using tikzDevice.
+SVGs are converted with Inkscape and you can even generate images with Python and R, e.g. with data from CSV files.

 ## Contributing

-If find anything not working or missing, just send me a PR!
+If you find anything not working or missing, just send me a PR!